Kopassus: Commando Training

 4 Weeks with heavy Commando operation tactics, sea battle tactics in Cilacap and Nusakambangan.
 Conservation observation of Sea-swamp, patrol ability, swamp terrain knowledge and Resistance to Interrogation test.

-"Kopassus" has graduated students from the Commando Education up to 100 batches.
-In the year 2016 followed by 153 commando students, which consists of ranks of 41 Officers, 101 NCOs, and 11 Enlisted.
+Since its formation in 1967, the SFTEC has graduated more than a hundred batches of commando trainees.
+In the year 2016 alone, that year's batch had 153 commando students, which consisted of 41 Officers, 101 NCOs, and 11 Enlisted personnel, all who finished the course.
 The command officers who successfully complete the 7-month Command Course well are entitled to wear the qualified commando brevet issued to their clothing/uniform.

 Aside from Kopassus commandos, the Pusdiklatpassus also trains SF-ready combat personnel of the Army Raider Infantry battalions within the structure of the territorial region commands or KODAMs Army-wide and within Kostrad component units.

-Group 3 Combat Intelligence
+Group 3 Para Commando/Combat Intelligence

-Group 3 / Sandhi Yudha is a Kopassus unit that has the specification of "Clandestine operation" 'secret warfare', including combat Intel and counter-insurgency.
-Group 3 was formed on 24 July 1967, headquartered at Cijantung Kopassus Headquarters, East Jakarta.
+The Satuan Sandhi Yudha (ex-Group 3 Combat Intel) is a Kopassus unit that has the specification of "Clandestine operation" 'secret warfare', including combat Intel and counter-insurgency.
+Group 4 was formed on 24 July 1967, headquartered at Cijantung Kopassus Headquarters, East Jakarta.
 Prospective Personnel in this Group are strictly selected internally ranging from prospective soldiers who are still educated to personnel who have active duty in unity but have an intelligence talent that will then be trained again.
 The motto of this unit is Chatur Kottaman Wira Naraca Byuha.
 The Group is organized as follows: